 Ineffective work

-Branding, design and communications are powerful agents of change – that can make (or break) your organisation.
-Do you really want to relegate this work to a volunteer, unpaid designer/agency?
+Branding, design and communications are powerful agents of change – which can make (or break) your organisation.
+Do you really want to relegate this work to a volunteer or an unpaid designer/agency?
 To undertake work for free sets the wrong tone.
 It indicates that you are not invested in the success of the project and don’t value what your designer can do for you.
 Truly great work requires commitment, time and passion – something that your designer is unlikely to give when they are working for free.
-They are also unlikely to pro-actively make strategic suggestions if they result in more unpaid toil.
+They are also unlikely to proactively make strategic suggestions if they result in more unpaid toil.
 This is not an environment conducive to creating effective work.

 Frustrating experience